 Here are some examples of the amount of tax you would save if you made the maximum allowable annual RRSP contribution at various income levels.
 (This assumes you do not have any unused contribution room from previous years, and that you do not have a company pension.)

 Total federal and provincial income tax savings on 2022 RRSP contributions, by province

 |Annual earned income / max.
 RRSP contribution||Tax savings (B.C.)||Tax savings (Alberta)||Tax savings (Ontario)||Tax savings (Quebec)|

 |$100,000 / $18,000||$5,484||$5,490||$6,014||$6,978|

 When you hold investments in non-registered accounts, your investment earnings must be added to your annual income when you file your taxes.
 An RRSP, on the other hand, shelters your investment earnings from annual income tax—which makes it a preferred option for long-term savings.

 You can invest in many types of assets within an RRSP, including stocks, bonds, mutual funds and exchange-traded funds (ETFs).
-If you are new to investing, or just like to take a hands-off approach, you can open an RRSP account with one of the best robo advisors in Canada, such as Wealthsimple or Nest Wealth, which will build a diversified and balanced portfolio of ETFs for you.
-As a special offer for Young & Thrifty readers, open and fund a Wealthsimple account with $500 and get a $50 cash bonus!
+If you are new to investing, or just like to take a hands-off approach, you can open an RRSP account with a robo advisor, such as Wealthsimple, which will build a diversified and balanced portfolio of ETFs for you.

-If you prefer to choose your own ETFs or other investments for your RRSP, consider a discount brokerage, such as Questrade, to keep your fees to a minimum.
-What we love about Questrade is that it offers free ETF purchases, and Young and Thrifty readers who open an account get $50 in free trades.
+If you prefer to choose your own ETFs or other investments for your RRSP, consider a discount brokerage to keep your fees to a minimum.
+Some even offer zero-commission trading.
+That means you can open an RRSP, TFSA, or non-registered account and buy and sell stocks and ETFs without paying any fees!